lynscrat/Bayesian-Analysis-of-NYC-East-River-Bridge-Bicycle-Traffic/README.md

 - **Model Comparison**: Comparing a simple model against one with interaction terms using Bayes Factors and DIC.
 - **Posterior Predictive Checks**: Validating the model's fit to the data.

-### 💾 Dataset
+### Dataset
 The data for this analysis is sourced from the New York City Department of Transportation's daily monitoring program 🚲.
 This program tracks bicycle traffic across the East River bridges to measure bike utilization, which is a key input for transportation planning.
 The dataset, `data.csv`, provides a daily record of the number of cyclists crossing into or out of Manhattan for the month of April 2016.
 It includes the bicycle counts for each bridge along with key weather information for that day.

-📂 Resource: [Kaggle – New York City Bicycle Crossing](https://www.kaggle.com/datasets/new-york-city/nyc-east-river-bicycle-crossings?), which contains daily records for April 2016.
+**Resource**: [Kaggle – New York City Bicycle Crossing](https://www.kaggle.com/datasets/new-york-city/nyc-east-river-bicycle-crossings?), which contains daily records for April 2016.

 ##### Predictor Variables:
 - `Day`: Day of the week (numeric, where Monday=1, Sunday=7).